Eric Edward Khasakhala: Political career and leadership

 He was a three-time member of parliament for the Emuhaya constituency—in 1963, and 1979–87.
 In a polemical one-party political system election of 1969, Khasakhala lost his parliamentary seat to Wilson Mukuna, a political novice.
 Khasakhala a veteran politician and the incumbent was expected to easily defeat the neophyte challenger.
 The defeat sent shockwaves across the country, especial in Bunyore.
 His defeat is attributed to multiple contravening factors in convergence against him; among these factors were his close association with Tom Mboya which was anathema to the Kenyan regime du jour, and the complacence of his electorate who were expecting an easy victory.
 Furthermore, the electoral process was fraught with irregularities.
 In a case that went all the way to highest court of the land, Khasakhala contested the outcome of election results but to avail.
 The next election cycle of 1974, which was but a fait accompli for Khasakhala to recapture the Emuhaya constituency parliamentary seat, he once again lost Mukuna.
 Pursuant legal challenges but were to no avail.

-He represented Kenya as Vice Chairman of the Commonwealth Kenya Chapter.
-During his tenure he traveled across the globe attending various international conferences; he an effective champion on across-spectrum of causes of great importance to Kenya and the African continent, especially on education and socioeconomic issues.
+He represented Kenya as the vice chairman of the Commonwealth Kenya Chapter.
+During his tenure, he traveled across the globe attending various international conferences; he was an effective champion on across-spectrum of causes of great importance to Kenya and the African continent, especially on education and socioeconomic issues.
 Khaskhala also established enduring relationships with an all-inclusive cadre of international figures and entities.

 Cabinet posts

-As Assistant Minister for Education in the early Sixties, he was instrumental in drafting and implementing the early education strategies for the embryonic republic.
-Between 1979 through 1988, Khasakhala also served intrepidly and devicefully in multitudinous cabinet roles during the Moi presidency; these included, the Ministry of Agriculture and Animal Husbandry, and the all important Ministry of Information and Broadcasting.
+As assistant minister for education in the early 1960s, he was instrumental in drafting and implementing the early education strategies for the embryonic republic.
+Between 1979 through 1988, Khasakhala also served intrepidly and devicefully in multitudinous cabinet roles during the Moi presidency; these included, the Ministry of Agriculture and Animal Husbandry, and the all-important Ministry of Information and Broadcasting.

-He served the Kenyatta and Moi regimes diligently as a faithful Minister.
+He served the Kenyatta and Moi regimes diligently as a faithful minister.